mzabani/codd/README.md

 INSERT INTO employee (employee_name) VALUES ('John Doe');
 ````

-Add this migration with `codd add` just like you did the previous one.
+Add this migration with `codd add` just like you did to the previous one and it will be added and applied.

 Before we finish this tutorial, some things you might want to do:
 - psql into your database and manually create a table there, without a migration.
 Then run `codd verify-checksums`.